aplesner/Event-based-datasets/README.md

 ## About

-These are not my original datasets.
-I discovered [Tonic's](https://github.com/neuromorphs/tonic) Datasets and transform modules, which provided excellent tools for working with event-based data.
-Building on this foundation, I:
+These are not my original datasets, but all found in [Tonic's](https://github.com/neuromorphs/tonic) Datasets module.
+However, Tonic could be slow and multiple of the datasets had dead links.
+I:

 - Downloaded the original datasets from their source repositories
-- Uploaded them to Hugging Face for easier access and distribution
+- Did some light processing as needed and uploaded them to Hugging Face for easier access and distribution
 - Created fast data transforms for efficient processing

-## Features

-- Fast data transforms optimized for event-based data
-- Integration with Tonic's dataset and transform modules
-- Datasets hosted on Hugging Face for easy access
-- Efficient processing pipelines

 ## References